 The same goes for cleaning your windows with ammonia-based cleaners.
 They’ll certainly make your house windows sparkle, but they’ll slowly destroy your car’s window tint.
 If you’ve seen cars with bubbling, peeling tint, someone has probably used the wrong glass cleaner.

-The fix: Invest in a proper pH-balanced shampoo.
-It may seem like an unnecessary expense but think of it as insurance for your paint.
-These specialised soaps are formulated to clean effectively while preserving all those protective layers you’ve worked hard to maintain.
-For windows, stick to ammonia-free cleaners designed specifically for automotive use.
+…So, what soap should I use to wash my car?
+The answer is: Invest in a proper pH-balanced shampoo.
+It may seem like an unnecessary expense but think of it as insurance for your paint… For windows, stick to ammonia-free cleaners designed specifically for automotive use to protect your tint.

 Sunny days seem perfect for DIY car cleaning as they have great visibility, and everything dries quickly.
 What’s not to love?